-NOTE: Details above taken from: http://register.ofgual.gov .uk/Qualification
+NOTE: Details above taken from: http://register.ofqual.gov .uk/Qualification

-Minimum level Level 2 Level 2

-Credit value 6
+Minimum level Credit value

+Communication Level 2 6

+Application of numbers Level 2 6

+IT

 Work based qualifications such as NVQs / SVQs / AVCEs (Vocational A' Levels) and BTEC Diplomas related to Furniture sector careers are widely available and all provide a good basis for entry to this pathway.
 The Welsh Baccalaureate, any learning undertaken as part of the Welsh 14-19 Pathways programme or any other relevant programmes, that combine academic and vocational training, are recognised routes into an Apprenticeship framework.
 GCSEs and A Levels (or their equivalent) also provide a solid base to build on, with subjects such as Art, Science and Design and Technology all seen as useful by Furniture sector employers, along with English, Mathematics, IT and Business Studies.